gbengataylor/iris-systems-on-ocp/README.md

 Once that is completed successfully **without errors**, you are now ready to install the software on OpenShift.

 If using file storage, you can run the following command to install.
-This will create deployment with persistent storagge
+This will create deployment with persistent storage

 > ```oc apply -f config/ ```